zack-bitcoin/amoveo/docs/basics/blockchain_war.md

 This attack does not require any malicious intent on the part of the attacking blockchain.
 Having the fastest retargetting algorithm is an important defensive measure, the fact that it causes other blockchains to get attacked is an unintended side-effect of having such secure defenses.

+Light is waves in the electromagnetic field that carry energy.
+Each light particle follows the path of least action between two electrons.
+These waves are in the blockchain difficulties and they carry value.
+Each difficulty-wave follows the path of maximum profitability between pairs of blockchains.
+The miners are trying to extract as much value as they can, and the value they fail to extract overflows into the blockchain that captures the difficulty-wave.

+A blockchain that is emiting difficulty-waves is leaking value into it's environment.
+A blockchain that captures difficulty-waves is absorbing value from it's environment.